The Hutchinson Zoo creates an atmosphere for children and families to learn, engage, and conserve the natural world.

 Preparing for the Future

 2019 and 2020 have been difficult years for The Hutchinson Zoo.
 We had a tough spring in 2019 with over one third of the Zoo flooding.
 This resulted in the Zoo being closed during much of our busiest season.
 Despite this setback, we opened our new education building for programs and rentals as well as some renovations to many zoo areas.
-During the Coronavirus lockdown in Spring 2020 the Zoo was closed to the public for the safety of our staff an animals.
-Now that the Zoo is open we can share our Mini-Farm where families can get up close to some of our friendly animals!
+During the Coronavirus lockdown in Spring 2020 the Zoo was closed to the public for the safety of our staff and animals.
+Now that the Zoo is open, we can share our Mini-Farm where families can get up close to some of our friendly animals!
+We also celebrated the completion and grand opening of the North American River Otter Exhibit, which is already a favorite among guests.

 With the support of this outstanding community, an eager Board of Directors, enthusiastic volunteers and highly motivated and inspired employees the zoo will inevitably thrive and develop into a major Hutchinson area attraction.